tisanelabs/tisanedocs/tisane_settings.md

 expected_domains (array[string], optional) - a list of expected domains
 expected_hypernyms (array[string], optional) - a list of expected hypernyms
-when (string, optional) - when the utterance was uttered (date + time) format (enum, optional) - the format of the content.
-One of the following: unspecified / review / proofread / shortpost / longpost / dialogue.
-Default: unspecified
-Members
-unspecified - no special behaviour to enforce review - any kind of review.
-More aggressive scanning for sentiment phrases. proofread - a piece that was proofread.
-E.g. an article in a magazine, a book, a speech, etc. shortpost - a short post, e.g. tweet in social media longform - a long post dialogue - a part of a dialogue sentiment_analysis_type (enum, optional) - (RESERVED) the type of the sentiment analysis strategy.
-Default: products_and_services
-Members
-products_and_services - most common sentiment analysis of products and services entity - sentiment analysis with entities as targets creative_content_review - reviews of creative content political_essay - political essays fetch_definitions (boolean, optional) - if true, instructs to include definitions in the output (warning: slows down the application and increases the size of the response). debug (boolean, optional) - if true, the process tracing is set to on. paragraphs (boolean, optional) - if true, outputs paragraph information
+when (string, optional) - when the utterance was uttered (date + time) fetch_definitions (boolean, optional) - if true, instructs to include definitions in the output (warning: slows down the application and increases the size of the response). debug (boolean, optional) - if true, the process tracing is set to on. paragraphs (boolean, optional) - if true, outputs paragraph information